ILIAS-eLearning/ILIAS/docs/development/review.md

     - [ ] There are no usages of undeclared class properties
     - [ ] There is no dead/unreachable code
     - [ ] There are no accesses to methods that are potentially missing (e.g. when Union Types or Magic Functions are used)
-    - [ ] All parameters and return values are either typed or their expected type is declared in a DocBlock, but not both
+    - [ ] All parameters and return values are either typed or their expected type is declared in a DocBlock.
+No parameter or return value is typed and has a DocBlock aswell, unless the DocBlock specifies the types contained in an array or an iterator.
     - [ ] No methods are called on nullable objects without checking

 ## Qualitative Review for [ilias_version]